CEO, Credit Suisse Securities (China) Ltd

 Man Li Wong

-Chairman, Man Wah Holdings
+Chairman and CEO, Man Wah Holdings

 Founder and CEO, JIA Group